 When?
-You can set up a placement for a minimum of 6 weeks, but could continue throughout the entire 2 years of Sixth Form.
+You can set up a placement for a minimum of 6 weeks but could continue throughout the entire 2 years of Sixth Form.
 If/when you complete their placement, you will return to sport or study on a Wednesday afternoon as usual.
 Use your time over the summer holidays to think about what kind of placement you would like to do and start making enquiries.

 Who?
-Any student in the Sixth Form can take this opportunity, but it will depend on your maintaining a high attendance rate (94% or above) and having a positive average effort grade on your reports.
+Any student in the Sixth Form can take this opportunity, but it will depend on your maintaining a high attendance rate (96% or above) and having a positive average effort grade on your reports.
 This will be checked every term in the attendance reviews.

 How?
-You will be supported in the set-up and running of your placement by the Sixth Form Team and by Mrs Hawkins.
-You will be required to complete the set-up process detailed below:
+You will be supported in the set-up and running of your placement by the Sixth Form Team and by Mrs Hawkins, in liaison with EBP.